 “The city of North Liberty right now is working on a project to install solar panels at three of our city buildings: Fire Department, our Parks Department building and our Street Department building,” said then-city mayor Amy Nielsen.

 The goal is to make North Liberty environmentally friendly and lower operating costs for the city.
 Solar can do both while allowing buildings to continue operating with the power they need.
-The panels installed by MOXIE are expected to provide 25 years of service.
+The panels installed by MOXIE will give 25 years of service.

 The local government keeps the public informed and aware of the benefits of solar through monitoring dashboards.
 Visitors can visit pages for each building and see how much energy is produced on a daily, monthly, or lifetime basis.